Carolina crushes Saint Peter's, will meet Duke in Final Four

+Their hopes ended quickly in this one.
+They are hardly the first team to see grand plans undone by one of the country’s top-line power programs.

+“I didn't really recognize my team for the first 10 minutes of the game,” Peacocks coach Shaheen Holloway said.

 After Carolina's Leaky Black missed a free throw 2 1/2 minutes in, Bacot edged in for the offensive rebound and an easy putback.
 It gave Carolina a 7-0 lead.
-In its three tournament wins over Kentucky, Murray State and Purdue, Saint Peter’s had never trailed by more than six.
+In its three tournament wins over Kentucky, Murray State and Purdue, Saint Peter’s hadn't trailed by more than six.

-The Peacocks, whose 10-game win streak ended, moved the ball well and got plenty of good looks over the first 10 minutes.
+The Peacocks, whose 10-game win streak ended, moved the ball well and did get some looks over the first 10 minutes.
 Some shots went halfway down and rimmed out.
-Others bounced twice on the iron but wouldn’t fall.
+Others rattled around the iron but wouldn’t fall.
 They trailed 21-7 after missing their first six shots, and 16 of their first 19.

 Late in the first half, Daryl Banks III swooped in for what looked like a windmill jam.
 It got rejected — by the front of the rim.
 It made the Peacocks 5 for 27 on the night, and when Bacot dunked on the next possession, North Carolina led 36-15.